keeratS/445team27/notebooks/piyush/README.md

 balanced demodulator, and output amplifier and summing amplifier for adding a DC offset to the output.
 Jyotsna and Keerat worked on the part of the PCB for the microcontroller and waveform generator.

+3/23/22

+Prototyped the balanced demodulator in the lab on a breadboard with just a sine waveform (instead of a DC signal modulated with a sine).
+The output should be a rectified sine wave, but instead I got two sine waves, one offset from the other by a phase of around 100 degrees.
+Not sure why.